MisraSwarup45/ChatCodeAI/README.md

-# ChatCodeAI - This is Wll give You What Evercode You Want
+## ChatCodeAI - This Will give You Whatever code You Want
+### I Used OpenAI's API To build this one.